Growth Stage 1: The Nightmare Phase

 Not every business was sold with a profit.

-Some business owners were happy enough to transfer the business to a buyer with little to no money, just to be freed from monthly outgoings.
+At times, some business owners were happy enough to transfer the business to a buyer with little to no money down, just to be freed from monthly outgoings.

 Without proper exit planning & strategy, a business owner either walk the path of tragedy or build a thriving direction.